-Okay, now, we have some issues with the kids’ menu here –– namely that very few kids will be into the food at Docking Bay 7 Food and Cargo.
-Two of the menu items — Fried Endorian Tip-Yip and Yobshrimp Noodle Salad — are the same as the adult menu just in smaller portions, and the Tip Yip is served with a yummy mac and cheese instead of the potato mash.
-Truthfully, we think the kids actually get a better deal with the Fried Endorian Tip-Yip because theirs comes with mac and cheese!
+Okay, now, we have some issues with the kids’ menu here –– namely that 2/3 of the kids’ menu items likely won’t appeal to the majority of kids.
+The kids’ Fried Endorian Tip Yip will be the most familiar dish.
+It’s a smaller version of the adult dish, and truthfully, we think the kids actually get a better deal because theirs comes with mac and cheese!
 I could totally see myself ordering the adult version with mac and cheese instead of mashed potatoes (although the mash is very good).

 The Oi-oi Puff was really stellar.
 It was pretty big and filled with a sweet and tart raspberry mousse.
 It was topped with what the menu describes as passion fruit mousse, but it was definitely panna cotta-ish in texture (like, you could easily peel it off the top and shake it around — and no I’m not telling you how we know that).
 The mousse didn’t have a ton of flavor, but the raspberry cream in the puff was excellent!
 By the way, that green stuff is a “matcha micro-sponge” whatever that means.
 It kind of looked and felt like a cross between cake and bread…and didn’t really taste like anything.
 The medallion on top is chocolate and the garnish sauce is raspberry.

 But of the two desserts, the Oi-oi Puff was our favorite.